doncigma/sand-game/README.md

 To play: simply run PlayGame.py with 2 arguments: the game width and game height.
 If you want to change the default brownian you can pass that as an optional 4th arguement.

 To test: run EngineTest.py and check terimanl for output.

-Elijah: I ended up completing the bulk of the game engine early on so I helped Michael with the ui until I went back to fix my bugs.
-Also did the vine effect/block.

-Michael: